TheArturthur/CoppermindScraper/Cosmere/AonDor.md

 Modifying power levels of Aon effects.
 Modifying the range of Aons.
 ## Aon Equations
+  <<Hoid\|Hoid>> and <<Riina\|Riina>> drawing Aon Equations
 In extremely advanced uses of AonDor, multiple Aons can be used in conjunction to modify each other in Aon equations.
 These are used to channel the Dor in the most specific ways allowed by AonDor.
 With it, Elantrians could fabricate any object out of nothing, although the sheer skill and practice required makes Elantrians who can do this extremely rare.
 In addition to its regular effect, it appears that each Aon has a secondary effect that can be used in the Aon equations.
-Almost any effect in the cosmere can be replicated with the right equation.
+Almost any effect in the cosmere can be replicated with the right equation, though AonDor struggles to fully imitate the effects of persistent bonds or [[Anti-Investiture\|Anti-Investiture]].

 ### Curses
 It is possible through complex Aon Equations to lay complex curses upon people with specific effects and conditions, even to the point of transforming someone into a completely different species.
 They can also completely change one's personality, limit their intelligence, and forbid one from being able to speak of their curse or how to break it.